DevExpress-Examples/maui-mail-merge/README.md

 	You can also refer to the following YouTube video for more information on how to get started with the DevExpress [Setting up a .NET MAUI Project](https://www.youtube.com/watch?v=juJvl5UicIQ).

-* To run this example, you need to own/purchase a DevExpress [Universal](https://www.devexpress.com/subscriptions/universal.xml), [DXperience](https://www.devexpress.com/subscriptions/dxperience.xml), or [Office File API](https://www.devexpress.com/products/net/office-file-api/) subscription.
+* To run this example, you need to own/purchase a DevExpress [Universal](https://www.devexpress.com/subscriptions/universal.xml), [DXperience](https://www.devexpress.com/subscriptions/dxperience.xml), or [Office File API](https://www.devexpress.com/products/net/office-file-api/) Subscription.
-* The email client on your device should support HTML formatting.
-We tested the project with Outlook for Android and iOS.
+* The email client on your device must support HTML formatting.
+We tested this project with Outlook for Android and iOS.

 ## Implementation Details